SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

         <#increment#>
     }

-Variables defined within the initialization expression (such as ``var index = 0``) are only valid within the scope of the for loop itself.
+Named values defined within the initialization expression (such as ``var index = 0``) are only valid within the scope of the for loop itself.
 If you want to retrieve the final value of ``index`` after the loop ends,